National Exam Eligible

 The length of the program is two years (4 semesters) if a full-time student.
 To follow the sequence of classes, students should start their first semester in the fall.

 current college fees for actual costs.

-Dietetic Technicians also find employment providing nutrition services in a variety of community settings such as: school food service, school nutrition education, Women, Infants and Children (WIC) programs, public health agencies, food banks, and community health programs.
+Nutrition and Dietetics Technicians also find employment providing nutrition services in a variety of community settings such as: school food service, school nutrition education, Women, Infants and Children (WIC) programs, public health agencies, food banks, and community health programs.